allpaca/V8Harvest/V8Harvest_2016.md

     with (o) { return x }
   }
   function g() {
+    // Only a marker function serving as weak embedded object.
   }

+  // Warm up 'f' so that weak embedded object 'g' will be used. f('warmup');
   f('warmup');
-  f('warmup');
   g = null;

-  assertEquals(23, f({ x:23 }));
+  // Test that 'f' behaves correctly unoptimized. assertEquals(23, f({ x:23 }));
   assertEquals(42, f({ x:42 }));

+  // Test that 'f' behaves correctly optimized.
   %OptimizeFunctionOnNextCall(f);
   assertEquals(65, f({ x:65 }));

+  // Test that 'f' behaves correctly on numbers.
   Number.prototype.x = 99;
   assertEquals(99, f(0));

+  // Make sure the next [[ToObject]] allocation triggers GC.
+This in turn will
+  // deoptimize 'f' because it has the weak embedded object 'g' in the code.
   %SetAllocationTimeout(1000, 1, false);
   assertEquals(99, f(0));
 })();